cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 We covered much of the strategy all the way back at the [beginning](#the-kernel-outline), so feel free to take a moment to review.

 ### Let's Assume the FA2 People Did the Work
 There are a dozen ways to schedule the async loads.
 You could load a K tile at point A or B in the code, a V tile at C or D, or pipeline a bunch of them altogether.
-We have some heuristics that tell us when to do what, but every decision had to be empiraclly proven at some point.
+We have some heuristics that tell us when to do what, but every decision had to be empirically proven at some point.
 You might ask, why did they do the K-tile load here instead of there, and the answer is I'm not sure.
 Either the choice isn't that important to begin with or there was some specific advantage of doing it that way.
 We will assume Dao and his team did the work instead of questioning every decision.
 In practice, you have to test your code even if the theory seems to make sense.
 Feel free to move things around or try your own strategies -- we're just going to go with it as-is to save us the headache.

 ### First Up: Q-Tile and K-Tile Prefetch
 The Q tile remains the same throughout the entire thread block, so it's arguably the one that benefits the least from the async copy.
 We can still overlap a small amount of compute before our main loop.
 At the same time, we can fetch our 0th K-tile to prepare for the immediate $QK^T$ once we hit the main loop.